ehinderer/SRI_testing/tests/onehop/README.md

 For some KP resources or maybe, just specific instances of triples published by the KP, certain types of unit tests are expected to fail _a priori_ (i.e. the resource is not expected to have knowledge to answer the query).
 In such cases, such specific unit tests may be excluded from execution (see below).

+Provenance checking is attempted on the edge attributes of the TRAPI knowledge graph

 ## Configuring the Tests

 ### KP Instructions